 - All courses must be at or above the 100 level – courses numbered below 100 do not count toward the MA degree.

-- At least 23 units must be at or above the 200 level (EDUC 180 or 190 count toward this requirement).
+- At least 23 units – or half of the total minimum units – must be at or above the 200 level (EDUC 180 or 190 count toward this requirement).

 - At least 27 units must be from courses offered by the Graduate School of Education (EDUC units).

 - At least 15 units must be taken for a letter grade (as opposed to Credit/No Credit).